 The fair value of the financial liability for the earn-out rights is measured using a Monte Carlo simulation.
-The inputs for this valuation technique include (1) the remaining term of the instrument, (2) the five earn-out tranches, (3) the probability of the Polestar's Class A Shares reaching certain daily volume weighted average prices during the earn out period resulting in the issuance of each tranche of Class A Shares and Class B Shares, as determined by leveraging the implied volatility of the Class A Shares are the most significant inputs to the Monte Carlo Simulation.
+The inputs for this valuation technique include (1) the remaining term of the instrument, (2) the five earn-out tranches, (3) the probability of the Polestar's Class A Shares reaching certain daily volume weighted average prices during the earn out period resulting in the issuance of each tranche of Class A Shares and Class B Shares, as determined by leveraging the implied volatility of the Class A Shares, and (4) the 5-year risk-free rate.
+The price and implied volatility of the Class A Shares are the most significant inputs to the Monte Carlo Simulation.
 The implied volatility is unobservable, requiring Polestar to calculate this input by reference to estimations of the asset volatility of common equity of peers.
 This results in a Level 3 measurement methodology.